Ethics and Reproductive Technology

 Artificial insemination extracts sperm to directly deposit into the uterus, but in vitro fertilization (IVF) extracts both male and female gametes for manual fertilization in vitro.
 The embryo is then transferred to the uterus.

 A consequence unique to IVF is leftover embryos, due to the multiple eggs retrieved from the ovary and fertilized to maximize success.
 Is it ethical to use them for human embryo stem cell research?
 Is it okay to “dispose” of them?
 In the United States, nearly one million embryos sit in frozen limbo, and many parents remain at a loss of what to do with them.[10]
-She takes the opinion that while the best case scenario is to limit the amount of leftover embryos, with some stipulations, it is a permissible source of research cells.[11]
+She is of the opinion that while the best case scenario is to limit the amount of leftover embryos, with some stipulations, it is a permissible source of research cells.[11]
+But this still poses troubling concerns regarding the sanctity of nascent life.

 Surrogacy